yannvon/cascadeth/data/Cascadeth.md

 #### New TODO POS

 - [x] change ackStateRoot, to map of sender to nonce (maybe containing tx)
-- [ ] clean up unconfirmed once confirmed
+- [x] clean up unconfirmed once confirmed [SKIPPED added to general TODO]
 - [x] treat own blocks in the same way as foreign blocks -> in order to avoid race condition, while also avoiding edge case where our ack is the last ack received -> not easier, use buffer instead
 - [x] make sure that block processing is either not concurrent, or then use thread safe currentState
-- [ ] Is db concurrent ? make sure we don't write too many useless things
+- [x] Is db concurrent ? make sure we don't write too many useless things
+  - [x] -> now we have only single state direction & always written when txpool lock is held
 - [x] go negative balances or use buffer if confirmed transaction -> buffer is easier as we need buffer for locally acked tx anyways
 - [x] read genesis stake sum
-- [ ] What if insufficient funds at the moment ?
+- [x] What if insufficient funds at the moment ?
 Ack dropped, added later ? confirmed TX not executed ?
-- [ ] TX must be immediately dropped at client if previous not confirmed !
+- [x] TX must be immediately dropped at client if previous not confirmed !
+  - [x] Simply encoded in validateAck

 ### 29.06